Akinpelutee/multivariate_testing/README.md

 ##### probability_of_being_best(n_samples=100_000)

 Uses Monte Carlo simulation to estimate the probability that each variant is the best performer.
+Instead of relying on a single conversion rate, we simulate many possible scenarios and see which option wins most often. e.g If H2+B2 has 48% probability of being best, it means that in 48,000 out of the 100,000 simulations, it was the top performer.

 ##### plot_posteriors()